Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/4-azure-sql-database.md

     _Opening the Azure Cloud Shell_

 1. Execute the following command in the Cloud Shell to create a database server in the "polar-bear-rg" resource group.
 Replace SERVER_NAME with the name you wish to assign the database server, and replace ADMIN_USERNAME and ADMIN_PASSWORD with the user name and password for an admin user. **Remember the user name and password** you enter, because you will need them later.
+Also remember that you can use **Shift+Ins** to paste commands into the Cloud Shell.

 	```
 	az sql server create --name SERVER_NAME --resource-group polar-bear-rg --location southcentralus --admin-user ADMIN_USERNAME --admin-password ADMIN_PASSWORD